Red River College Polytechnic: Notre Dame Campus

 Located near the intersection of Notre Dame Avenue and King Edward Street (Route 90), the Notre Dame Campus features fitness facilities with cardio, weight equipment, shower facilities, cardio and yoga classes, playing fields and running paths.
 The campus also has a Print Shoppe, library and student parking lots as well as cafeterias.

 The RRC Polytech Students' Association (RRCSA) operates a convenience store at the Notre Dame Campus called "The Ox".

 Exchange District Campus

-The Roblin Centre
+Roblin Centre

 Located at 160 Princess Street in Winnipeg's Exchange District, the Roblin Centre (formerly known as the Princess Street Campus) is home to approximately 200 staff and 2,000 students.
 The Centre has a focus on modern media, information technology, and business.